HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/apis/controller_spi/index.md

 The Controller SPI provides controllers for portal resources.
 You can use these controllers to modify portal resources that are exposed by particular models of the Model SPI.
 Controllers offer methods to modify the topology and properties of the model and of its nodes.
 They expose the same interfaces as the corresponding read-only model, and they instantly reflect modifications that you apply to the controller.

+!!!note
-**Note:** While the modifications come into effect immediately for the controller, they not reflected in the persistence layer until you commit the controller and the changes that you made by it.
+    While the modifications come into effect immediately for the controller, they not reflected in the persistence layer until you commit the controller and the changes that you made by it.

 The resources that are exposed by the controller can be modified through specific interfaces which match their read-only counterparts.
 For an example, refer to the following class list: